hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Channel Setup and Enclave Registry

 We assume the following Fabric setup.
-The participants that like to collaborate using a FPC chaincode have created and joined Fabric channel.
+The participants that like to collaborate using a FPC Chaincode have created and joined Fabric channel.
 The peers of that channel are configured to use FPC, that is, have set External Builder configuration for FPC in the `core.yaml`.
-FPC chaincode admin has registered with the Intel® Attestation Service (IAS).
+FPC Chaincode admin has registered with the Intel® Attestation Service (IAS).

 As described in the architecture section above, FPC uses a Enclave Registry Chaincode (ERCC) to maintain FPC Chaincode Enclave identities.